Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

     * There is a graphical environment (optional)
 * An Amplify platform user account that has the **Platform Administrator** and **Central Admin** roles
 * An Amplify platform service account to run the configuration in headless mode (optional)
-* Kubernetes context is set for the Kubernetes cluster where Agent will to be deployed.
+* Kubernetes context is set for the Kubernetes cluster where the agent will be deployed

-## Agent deployment prerequisites
+### Agent deployment prerequisites

-Graylog Agent is delivered as a Helm chart that can be deployed in the same kubernetes cluster where Graylog API Security is deployed.
+Graylog Agent is delivered as a Helm chart that can be deployed in the same Kubernetes cluster where Graylog API Security is deployed.

-The Agent must have access to:
+The agent must have access to:

 * The platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy
-* Graylog Ingress service running within the kubernetes cluster where Agent will be deployed
+* Graylog Ingress service running within the Kubernetes cluster where the agent will be deployed

 ## Configure the agents with Axway Central CLI

-Use Axway Central CLI to configure the Agent.
-This CLI will prompt you for answers regarding Graylog installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.
+Use Axway Central CLI to configure the agent.
+The CLI will prompt you for answers regarding Graylog installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.

 ### Step 1: Install Axway Central CLI